 You can remove Resource Management from the server from the Resource Management Configuration pane.
 This is required if you want to change the repository type from FOCUS to relational, or relational to FOCUS.

 Procedure: How to Remove Resource Management

 - 1. Launch the Web Console. - 2.
 Click the Resource Management option on the sidebar. - 3.
-On the ribbon, in the Configuration group, click Configuration and click Delete Configuration.
+On the ribbon, click the Configuration icon, and click Delete Configuration.